Katie10sfeldt/githubTest/javascript.md

 Local: declared within an individual function.
 It can only be used within the function.

 [See examples of each in the functions.js file.](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/functions.js)

+NOTE**Global variables are to be avoided if at all possible.
+They make things easier early on, but as the code grows, they increase complexity and but potential significantly!